Double Thick Crochet Hot Pad Pattern (Heat-Safe + Beginner-Friendly)

 💛 If you’re just getting started with crochet, I’ve gathered all of my beginner-friendly projects and tools in my Crochet Cornerstone Guide.

 Before choosing a stitch, it helps to understand why not all crochet stitches work well in kitchen projects.
 You can read about it in my post about crochet stitches – Crochet Stitches for Kitchen Items: What Works (and What Doesn’t).
 If you’re wondering why stitch thickness matters for safety, I explain it in detail in Why Thicker Crochet Stiches Work Better for Hot Pads.
 And if you’re making this as a gift, I also put together a Cozy Gift Guide with handmade, kitchen, and book-inspired ideas you might love.
+You can see the yarn and tools I use most often in this kitchen crochet supplies guide.

 Optional Printable PDF?